 Normally tests will be carried out on the complete measuring instrument (functional testing).
 If the size or configuration of the measuring instrument does not lend itself to testing as a whole unit or if only a separate device (module) of the measuring instrument is concerned, the relevant OIML Recommendation may indicate that the tests, or certain tests, shall be carried out on the electronic devices or software modules separately, provided that, in case of tests with the devices in operation, these devices are included in a simulated set-up, sufficiently representative of its normal operation.
+The approval applicant is responsible for the provision of all required equipment and components.

-7 Verification
+7 VERIFICATION